arunavanag591/Gait_Cycle_Detector/README.md

 Summary

-This is a real-time algorithm that classifies accelerometer and gyroscope data to identify the current phase of the user's gait cycle
+This is a real-time algorithm that classifies accelerometer and gyroscope data to identify the current phase of the user's gait cycle.
-All 6 phases of the classic gait cycle can be identified The algorithm assumes IMU (accelerometer and gyroscope) is placed on the bridge of the right foot
+All 6 phases of the classic gait cycle can be identified.
+The algorithm assumes IMU (accelerometer and gyroscope) is placed on the bridge of the right foot.